Yandex Cloud

 Json_each_rowJson_each_row

-This format is based on the JSON format.
-With this format, each individual line within each file must contain a valid JSON object, without wrapping them into a list.
+This format is JSON-based.
+Each line in the file must contain an object in a valid JSON representation.
+These objects are not wrapped into a JSON list.
 This format is used for data transmission over streaming systems, such as Yandex Data Streams.

 Example of valid data: each line contains a separate JSON object, without wrapping them into a list: